Gr0innft/ws/content/collections/pages/about.md

     description: 'Talk to our team today about how Voyager can help you grow your business and deliver more for your customers.'
     type: enquiry_cta_form
     enabled: true
+meta_title: 'Our Story'
+meta_description: 'Learn the Voyager Wholesale story: NZ-owned Tier 2 telco built on partnership, nationwide network ownership, and a team that helps partners win.'
 ---
 ## Welcome to your brand new Statamic site!